-Structure and function of microorganisms that illustrate biological phenomena at the cellular level.
+Laboratory experience accompanying BIO314 lecture.
 Laboratory exercises include the isolation, cultivation, identification, and quantification of microorganisms and their growth responses.
-Prerequisites: BIO 141, BIO 142,.
+Corequisite: BIO 351.

 BIO 352 Advanced Microbiology (4)

 Topics covered include microbial genetics, virology, immunology, diagnostic microbiology, and epidemiology.
 Current topics in microbiology will be covered as well as discussion of current research.
 Prerequisite: BIO 351 or permission of instructor.